isomerpages/pa-queenstown/_our-estate/Past Projects Since 2020/Covered Shelters.md

 But without shelter from the elements, a simple trip to the bus stop, MRT, or neighbourhood centre can quickly become difficult — especially for seniors and persons with disabilities.</p>
-<p>That’s why <strong>covered linkways and shelters</strong> are such an essential
+<p>That’s why covered linkways and shelters are such an essential part of
-part of an inclusive, walkable town.</p>
+an inclusive, walkable town.</p>
 <h4>How Covered Shelters Make a Difference</h4>
 <p><strong>1.
 Weather Protection All Year Round</strong>
 <br>Whether it’s a heavy downpour or sweltering midday sun, covered walkways
-shield residents from the elements — making commutes and daily errands safer and more comfortable.</p>
+shield residents from the elements, making commutes and daily errands safer and more comfortable.</p>
 <p><strong>2.
 Supporting Seniors and Persons with Disabilities</strong>
 <br>Slippery pavements in the rain pose a real fall risk for older adults
 and those with mobility challenges.
 Sheltered walkways reduce that risk,